University of Evansville: Media

 WUEV started in 1951, was a noncommercial, 6100-watt FM Radio station located at 91.5 MHz, owned and operated by the University of Evansville.
 WUEV also streamed online and became the first internet radio station in Indiana in 1996.
 The station was operated entirely by a student staff.

 On May 17, 2019, the University of Evansville made what members of the Evansville community claimed to be a controversial decision to sell the students' station to WAY-FM, a non-profit nationwide network that plays contemporary Christian music.

 While the story garnered national media attention from major media outlets and public scrutiny in support of the students and WUEV, the issue was brought to light in September 2018 when a group of University of Evansville alumni, community, and students began to uncover information that the University of Evansville previously had kept from the public as reported by WEHT News 25.
-While it seemed to the University of Evansville and Vice President for Enrollment & Marketing Shane Davidson continued to deny that a potential sale was being strongly considered in 2018, the University later admitted in 2019 the decision was made over a two-year study since 2016 which they previously never mentioned.
+The university later admitted in 2019 the decision was made over a two-year study since 2016 which they previously never mentioned.

-UE President Chris M. Pietruszkiewicz was said to have refused to meet with UE students who objected to the sale.
-This was an accusation made and observed publicly a number of times and never refuted by the President nor University.
-The community of Evansville and WUEV supporters rallied behind keeping WUEV through protests on campus and letter writing campaign.
-Students, alumni, and supporters also made a case that student DJs had been censored by the University of Evansville from speaking about the sale on the airwaves at WUEV to garner support from the community.